Dirac and Weyl Fermions -- the Only Causal Systems: Poincar e Covariance of Position

-Let us state that Newton-Wigner localization would be a satisfactory solution to localizability of irreducible relativistic systems, if there were not three problems.
-First recall the fact that massless irreducible systems with non-zero helicity, like the photon are not localizable according to Newton-Wigner.
-Then there is the frame dependence of NWL as discussed above.
-The third problem already mentioned 1955 in \cite[sec.\,2]{WS} and studied 1963 in \cite[sec.\,3]{WM63} regards a similar phenomenon.
-It is the instantaneous spreading to infinity of wave-functions which initially vanish outside a bounded region.
+Although the frame-dependence of NWL is in accord with relativistic symmetry, it is still a worrying feature.
+Indeed, let $\psi$ be localized in a bounded region.
+Then, by (\ref{LDNW}), $E^\textsc{nw}(\{|x|\ge R\})W(A)\psi\ne0$ for all $R>0$ and every however small boost $g=A$, despite of $E^\textsc{nw}(\{|x|\ge R_0\})\psi=0$ for some $R_0>0$.
+So imagine an electron localized in a bounded region.
+Exert temporarily on it an electric force.
+Then any moment later there is a non-vanishing probability to observe the electron arbitrarily far away.
+This is an acausal behavior. \\ Even more striking is the case in (\ref{LDNW}) of a time translation $g=t$.
+It is the case of parallel hyperplanes $\sigma$ and $\sigma'$ in (\ref{CFDNWL}).
+The phenomenon is already mentioned 1955 in \cite[sec.\,2]{WS} and studied 1963 in \cite[sec.\,3]{WM63}.
+It is the \textbf{instantaneous spreading} to infinity of wave-functions which initially vanish outside a bounded region.
 In Ruijsenaars 1981 \cite{R81} one finds a conscientious discussion of quantum localization and the possibility to observe superluminal propagation with respect to Newton-Wigner position.
 (For more recent engagements in this topic see e.g. \cite{WSWSG11} 2011, \cite{EM17} 2017.)
-The latter results in a violation of causality and hence constitutes a serious objection against NWL.
-The following section \ref{PELS} studies in detail the phenomenon of instantaneous spreading as a consequence of positivity of energy mainly referring to the work of Hegerfeldt. \\ From sec.\,\ref{SeCWL} on we will be concerned with relativistic quantum systems, which implement Einstein causality.
+The latter results in an obvious violation of causality and hence constitutes a serious objection against NWL.
+The following section \ref{PELS} studies in detail the phenomenon of instantaneous spreading as a consequence of positivity of energy mainly referring to the work of Hegerfeldt.\\ Summarizing one states that Newton-Wigner localization would be a satisfactory solution to localizability of irreducible relativistic systems, if there were not three problems.
+First recall that massless irreducible systems with non-zero helicity, like the photon are not localizable according to Newton-Wigner.
+Then there is the frame-dependence of NWL as discussed above.
+Last not least there is the related acausal instantaneous spreading to infinity. \\ From sec.\,\ref{SeCWL} on we will be concerned with relativistic quantum systems, which implement Einstein causality.
 These systems are endowed with a WL for which there is no transmission of signals faster than light.
-In particular instantaneous spreading and frame dependence of localization are excluded on principle.
+In particular instantaneous spreading and frame-dependence of localization are excluded on principle.